Hermez Network to fix Ethereum gas fee issues | Cryptopolitan

 Users on the Hermez Network can verify transactions and place them in batches using a hardware.
 These transactions that have been batched can now be stored on Ethereum’s blockchain.

 Whoever gets to process the transactions is usually determined in an auction where the coordinators bid.
-Biding is done using HEZ, the native token for the Hermez Network.
+Bidding is done using HEZ, the native token for the Hermez Network.
 Whoever wins the bid is given a 10 minutes time window to handle as many transactions as they can.
-At the end of the transactions, the transaction fees is awarded to the coordinator.
+At the end of the transactions, the transaction fees are awarded to the coordinator.